Say hello to Sky Mobile from just £10 per month

 What network does Sky Mobile operate on?

 O2’s mobile network.
 When Sky announced that it was launching as an MVNO (mobile virtual network operator), it was in partnership with O2.
 O2 overs both 3G and 4G data speeds over the majority of the UK.
 While MVNOs don’t always receive exactly the same speed and coverage as their host networks, it gives you the best indication of whether you’ll be covered.
 You can check Sky’s coverage map to see if your area is within its coverage zone.

 What SIM tariffs does Sky Mobile offer?

-Sky’s approach to SIM tariff’s differs from pretty much every other provider on the market.
+Sky’s approach to SIM tariffs differs from pretty much every other provider on the market.
 Sky offers just three tariffs – they are:

 - 1GB, unlimited calls and texts – £10